uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 .. cpp:function:: template<F> void enqueue(F&& f)

     Enqueues a task into the ``task_arena`` to process the specified functor and immediately returns.
-    The ``F`` type shall meet the `Function Objects` requirements from [function.objects] ISO C++ Standard section.
+    The ``F`` type must meet the `Function Objects` requirements from the [function.objects] ISO C++ Standard section.
     The task is scheduled for eventual execution by a worker thread even if no thread ever explicitly waits for the task to complete.
     If the total number of worker threads is zero, a special additional worker thread is created to execute enqueued tasks.

     .. note::

-        The method does not require the calling thread to join the arena; i.e. any number of threads outside of the arena can submit work to it without blocking.
+        The method does not require the calling thread to join the arena; that is, any number of threads outside of the arena can submit work to it without blocking.

     .. caution::